pippinbarr/racers/process/journal.md

 Oh and we need honking.

 Anyway, this is partly an actual meditation on "what should I do?" but also a kind of meta question about variations and about my own design process.
 I don't have an answer.
 I'll probably just keep making variations for a bit and see if my subconscious tries to help me out at all.

+## Not as fun (2025-11-11)

+Hmmm, energy levels on the project are a bit low at the moment, though I've now got 9 variations in various states of disrepair.
+The music in The Shining gave me a smile earlier today, but it's a grind for now.

+Definitely running into some "expressive capacity" issues with the game I think.
+(Actually, seeing "honking" above was kind of huge because I feel like that's an oddly powerful idea.
+Gets into the realms of juice.)
+I wonder if it's a limitation of the game for real or just a mood thing because life outside game design and development is really hard.

+It could be worth building a document about the affordances of the game and sort of seeing where or why I'm getting stuck?
+There are maybe too many "you can't do anything hahaha" ones that sprang to mind.
+Though maybe some of the juicier stuff is just later?
+But it feels like there are just "genres" of variation in a way I don't recall from other projects... and I think that's worth exploring and thinking through more deeply.

+So that's a task: list affordances, thinking about meanings, also just interrogate the kinds of patterns I see myself slipping into.
+Variations as self-help.

+Also just need to write up the rest of the variations in the notebook to land on some more fun stuff that I can look to implement.